Sky News and The National Pest Awards 2021Posted on 4th February 2021

 This year has been challenging for everyone, in all sorts of ways.
 For us, understanding the impacts of the pandemic and making the changes required to keep our customers and our teams safe, was relatively easy.

 We noticed fairly early on during the first lockdown some changes to rodent and in particular, rat behaviour, which we wrote about here https://www.pestprooflondon.co.uk/an-increase-in-rat-activity-since-lockdown-due-to-covid-19/.

 We wrote rather optimistically that “Hopefully with the lockdown and restrictions slowly progressively lifting we hope the current situation improves and goes back to the less troublesome times we are currently experiencing.”

 Unfortunately, this didn’t happen the way we envisaged!

-We knew that we already faced a challenge with the changed environment and our theories around equally changed rat behaviour, our work processes, which were built around that understanding as well as our products would be tested as never before.
+We knew that we already faced a challenge with the changed environment and we had our theories around equally changed rat behaviour which were built around that understandingm which meant that as our products and processes would be tested as never before.